uofa-cmput404/uofa-cmput404.github.io/content/labsignments/pelican.md

 * Every part of the page should be very different between the 3 modes.
 * You should include CSS that styles every visible HTML element on the pages.
 * You should NOT include CSS that styles elements which your page does not have.
 * Include some changes that make your site uniquely yours.
-For exmaple: your favorite color, your favorite fonts, etc.
+For example: your favourite colour, your favourite fonts, etc.

-You should use 3 javascript buttons to switch between these.
+You should use 3 JavaScript buttons to switch between these.
 For example, inside your `/templates/mytheme/templates/base.html` you can add the following to a block of your choice.

 ```html
     <button onclick="changeStylesheet('fancy.css')">fancy mode</button>